-The role of the LADO is set out in Working Together to Safeguard Children 2018 (currently in force) and is governed by the Authorities duties under section 11 of the Children Act 2004 and SSCP Inter-Agency Policy and Procedures.
+The role of the LADO is set out in Working Together to Safeguard Children 2023 and is governed by the Authorities duties under section 11 of the Children Act 2004 and SSCP Inter-Agency Policy and Procedures.
 This guidance outlines procedures for managing allegations against people who work with students who are paid, unpaid, volunteers, casual, agency or anyone self-employed.